dstackai/dstack/docs/docs/guides/dev-environments.md

 ## Exposing ports

-To run web apps in the dev environment and access them locally, specify port numbers with the `ports` property.
+To run web apps in the dev environment and access them locally, specify the number of ports via the `ports` property.
 They'll be passed to the dev environment as environment variables like `PORT_0`, `PORT_1`, etc.

 [//]: # (TODO [TASK]: Requires an example, including the YAML and the output)